alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 They provide a good balance between insertion and search speeds:

 - Search: done recursively on the tree.
 When balanced, search is as good as binary search on a sorted array.
-- Insertion: also done recursively, by trasversing the tree from the root in order until we find an appropriate place.
+- Insertion: also done recursively, by traversing the tree from the root in order until we find an appropriate place.

 The time complexity of both is $$O(\log n)$$ when the tree is **balanced**; otherwise it is $$O(n)$$.
 (Balanced trees are those whose height is small compared to the number of nodes.
 Visually, they look full and all branches look similarly long.)
-As a caveat, no operation takes constant time.
+As a caveat, no operation takes constant time on a BST.

 ## Tries